 #9.
 Adopting the new consultant archetype is a prerequisite

-In talking to more than 100 consultants in 2020, I found that consulting clients are less inclined to search for brand new consultants to help solve their problems.
-Corona has apparently created more pressure, less patience, less risk-taking behaviors in the selection of advisors.
+Consulting clients are less inclined to search for brand new consultancies to help solve their problems.
+Over the last couple of years, they have become less patient and more risk-avert in the selection of advisors.

-The Grist 2020 Thought Leadership Study found that 29% of executives are now zeroed in on the next 3 months and 49% have their sights on the 3-12 month period.
+Furthermore, the Grist 2021 Thought Leadership Study found that 19% of executives are now zeroed in on the next 3 months and 38% have their sights on the 3-12 month period.

-I am 100% sure this new client mindset and/or behavior will remain unchanged in 2021, if not getting (much) stronger.
+I am 100% sure this new client mindset and/or behavior will remain unchanged in 2022, if not get (much) stronger.

-It became more and more clear to all the consultants I’ve been talking to or working with in 2020: prospects are searching for subject matter experts to help solve their problems fast and reliable.
+It became more and more clear to all the consultants and consultancies I’ve been talking to or working with in the past 1-2 years: prospects are searching for subject matter experts to help solve their problems in a fast and reliable manner.

 As a consultant, trying to access new prospects, you’d better be able to clearly explain in no more than 30” what specific problem you are able to solve for your client, and how.

-Based on what I'm seeing with my clients (and the >100 consultants I’ve been talking to in 2020) and what they're reporting, there has been a growing pressure from clients in organisations to find new ways to save money.
-Some of that squeeze has led to consulting contract reviews, price reductions but also quite a few account or project cancellations.
+Based on what I'm seeing with my clients and what they're reporting, there has been growing pressure from clients in organizations to find new ways to save money.
+Some of that squeeze has led to consulting contract reviews, and price reductions but also quite a few account or project cancellations.

 It has been a hybrid situation (see also trend #1):

-This environment has forced consultants (all of them: from solo-consultants to small/medium-sized consulting practices but also the big consulting firms) to improve their visibility, their offering, their pricing, the (virtual) delivery, etc. The overcrowded consulting market was already quite competitive and is now even more merciless.
+This environment has forced consultancies (all of them: from solo consultants to small/medium-sized consulting practices but also the big consulting firms) to improve their visibility, their offering, their pricing, the (virtual) delivery, etc. The overcrowded consulting market was already quite competitive and is now even more merciless.

-Almost every consultant I talked to in 2020 was put on hold in the early days of the corona crisis, or even lost projects.
-However, all of the well positioned experts, specialists and visible authorities in their markets, got back on track quickly and several of them had their best ever annual revenue!
+Almost every consultancy I talked to reported being put on hold in the early days of the pandemic or even lost projects.
+However, all of the well-positioned experts, specialists, and visible authorities in their markets got back on track quickly, and, in 2021, were able to achieve business growth!
 Amazing evolution!

 The key lessons learned: